Skip to content

 Abducens nerve palsy: Often improves with drug discontinuation plus high-dose steroids8).

 The onset of orbital inflammation ranges from 2 days to 2 months after the first dose2).
-In cases combined with systemic irAEs (myositis, myocarditis, colitis), caution is needed for severe progression.
+Caution is needed for severe cases when combined with systemic irAEs (myositis, myocarditis, colitis).

-The root cause of ocular irAEs from ICIs is the induction of autoimmune reactions due to the release of T-cell immune checkpoints1).
+The root cause of ocular irAEs induced by ICIs is the triggering of autoimmune reactions due to the release of T-cell immune checkpoints1).

 • CTLA-4 inhibition: Releases the brake controlling T-cell activation, allowing attacks on normal tissues1)

-• PD-1/PD-L1 inhibition: Directly disrupts the PD-L1-dependent immune privilege of ocular tissues1)
+• PD-1/PD-L1 inhibition: Directly disrupts PD-L1-dependent immune privilege in ocular tissues1)

-• CTLA-4 + PD-1 combination: Increases the risk of ocular irAEs by 2–3 times compared to monotherapy4)
+• CTLA-4 + PD-1 combination: The risk of ocular irAE increases 2–3 times compared to monotherapy4)

-• Melanoma patients: High risk of VKH-like panuveitis due to cross-reactivity between melanin-containing ocular tissues (choroid, RPE) and tumor antigens1, 10)
+• Melanoma patients: Cross-reactivity between melanin-containing ocular tissues (choroid, RPE) and tumor antigens leads to a high risk of VKH-like panuveitis1, 10)

-• Host genetic predisposition: Involvement of HLA types such as HLA-DR15 is suggested7)
+• Host genetic predisposition: Involvement of HLA types such as HLA-DR15 has been suggested7)

 Q Why do immune checkpoint inhibitors cause ocular inflammation?